0123liskigi/Lis-Executer-script.net/README.md

 Mega Easy Obby script its auto farm teleport to stage by stage you can get the script here:https://controlc.com/16ff92e4

+Toh Gui
+Toh Gui its a gui Made By Lis exploiter and Anti cheat You can get here:https://controlc.com/f5510220 Passwork:qayyim123

 Code its Made by Lis exploiter

 # Discord